-Rosie GoldsmithChair of the Judging Panel) is an award-winning journalist specializing in arts and foreign affairs.
-In twenty years at the BBC, she travelled the world and presented several flagship programmes.
-Rosie is a linguist and has lived in Europe, Africa and the USA.
-Today she combines journalism with chairing and curating literary events and festivals for leading cultural organisations.
+Rosie GoldsmithChair of the Judging Panel) is an award-winning journalist who specialises in arts and foreign affairs.
+In her twenty years at the BBC, she travelled the world and presented several flagship programmes.
+Rosie is a linguist and has lived in Africa, Europe and the USA.
+Today, she combines journalism with chairing and curating literary events and festivals for leading cultural organisations.
 Known as a champion of international literature, translation and languagelearning, she promotes them whenever she can.
-Rosie is Founder and Director of the European Literature Network.
+Rosie is the Founder and Director of the European Literature Network.
 She served as Chair of the Judging Panel for the 2018 and 2019 editions of the EBRD Literature Prize. www.eurolitnetwork.com

 is a writer, journalist and critic who chaired the judging panel of the Man Booker International Prize in 2016 and is now Special Adviser to the Man Booker International Prize.
 He writes for The Financial Times, The Economist, The Spectator, The Observer, New Scientist and Newsweek magazine, and is contributing editor for The Arts Desk online.
-Until 2016 he was Senior Writer of The Independent, and was the newspaper’s Literary Editor from 1996 to 2013.
+Until 2016 he was Senior Writer of The Independent, and before that he was the newspaper’s Literary Editor from 1996 to 2013.
 He re-founded the Independent Foreign Fiction Prize in 2001, co-judging it every year until its merger with the Man Booker International Prize.
 He is the author of the recent

 Boyd TonkinThe 100 Best Novels in Translation’ published by Galileo (2018).